 How to use the car specs data

-Finally, we also publish that all-important fuel consumption data, which is directly responsible for what any car is going to cost you to run on a daily basis
+Finally, we also publish that all-important mpg fuel consumption data, which is directly responsible for what any car is going to cost you to run on a daily basis.

 Car Specs FAQs

-The Parkers spec pages allow you to see how much brake horsepower (bhp) your car has car to know exactly how powerful it is.
-It’s also useful for comparing similar cars.
-Checking your power – especially before you buy – is important because it gives you a good idea of how easily your car copes with motorway driving – the more bhp it has the more easily it will cope with long-distance driving, as it will be less stressed at the legal limit.
+A: Checking your power – especially before you buy – is important because it gives you a good idea of how easily your car copes with motorway driving – the more bhp it has the more easily it will cope with long-distance driving, as it will be less stressed at the legal limit.
 More maximum power also makes driving up steep hills easier, and means the car isn’t as badly affected when it’s loaded with passenger or luggage.
+Knowing exactly how much power it has is useful for comparing similar cars.